cleancloud/ec2-asg-scheduler/README.md

 ## How it works?

-This script basically terminate instances attached to ASGs and pause the ASG`s Launch process, disabling it to launch new EC2 instances when you get out of the work hour/day and resume the ASG's Launch process when you get back into work hour/day.
+This script basically terminate instances attached to ASGs and pause the ASG's Launch process, disabling it to launch new EC2 instances when you get out of the work hour/day and resume the ASG's Launch process when you get back into work hour/day.

 ## Configuration